-This page is only for students that are intended to apply for scholarship.
+This page is only for students.
+It contains information how to apply for scholarship.

-The Wouter Nolet Scholarship Fund (WNSF) supports the healthcare system in Sierra Leone by providing scholarships to financially disadvantaged students, enabling them to follow the advanced training of the following three NGO’s: CapaCare, German Doctors and Partners In Health.
+The Wouter Nolet Scholarship Fund (WNSF) provides scholarships to qualified health care workers in Sierra Leone enabling them to join the advanced trainings of CapaCare, German Doctors and Partners in Health.

-WNSF operates completely independent, apart from the three NGO’s.
-It makes use of the services of CapaCare Sierra Leone to make payments to students and assist them with the feedback of study results.
+WNSF operates completely independent, seperately from the three NGO’s.
+It makes use of the services of CapaCare Sierra Leone to make direct payments to students possible and assist WNSF in all kind of other local tasks.

 The amount of scholarship is valued at Sierra Leoonse leone (SLL) 500.000 per month.
 The scholarship applies to the entire period of the advanced training of 3 years.
-The allowances will be paid in monthly parts, directly to the bank account of the student.
+It does not include the previous 2-year basic medical education of the School of Medical Science in Makeni.
+The grant will be paid out in monthly parts, directly to the (preferably UBA) bank account of the student.

 The student, who has passed the entrance assesment of one of the advanced trainings (of CapaCare, German Doctors and Partners in Health), may apply for scholarship if he/she meets the following pre-conditions:

 - Prepared to work after graduation in health care settings in rural areas in Sierra Leone for at least 3 years